honne/cdap/cdap-docs/hydrator-manual/source/running-pipelines.rst

 To do this, Hydrator supports the use of macros that will, at runtime, will be evaluated and substituted for.
 The macros support recursive (nested) expansion and use a simple syntax.
-These macros are defined in the pipeline configuration and in the runtime arguments.
+These macros are :ref:`defined in the pipeline configuration
+<cask-hydrator-runtime-arguments-macros>` and in the runtime arguments.

 Runtime arguments are resolved by sourcing them from the application preferences, the runtime arguments, and the workflow token.
 Precedence is with the workflow token having